Qarthak/Make-Public/README.md

 The app allows a person to sign in and play tic-tac-toe.
 His password will be remembered on FirebaseAuth and is not visible to the developer under the current settings.

+UPDATE: I confirmed that the passwords are all encrypted so one of the warnings below is not needed.
+Still leaving it there for proof of work

 ![1638901524781.png](image/README/1638901524781.png)![1638901550561.png](image/README/1638901550561.png)![1638901566190.png](image/README/1638901566190.png)![1638901610578.png](image/README/1638901610578.png)